Eshlyn greets you

 “Oh.”
 I put on a practiced smile.
 “Great.
 Finally getting recognition for the cure you and Eshlyn made.
 Right?”

-“I was beginning to think it wasn’t going to happen,” Eshlyn said optimistically.
-“It's been so long since we delivered the original sample… along with the formula.”
+“I was beginning to think it wasn’t going to happen,” Eshlyn said, voice hopeful.
+“It's been so long since we delivered the original sample, along with the cure formula.”

 “Well, we haven't opened it yet, but that's what I'm hoping for.”
-Her echo of her voice rose with growing excitement.
+The echo of Selene's voice rose with growing excitement.

-“I don't mean to be rude, but she kind of took her sweet ass time didn’t she?”
+I didn’t want to dull the mood, but I had to say it.
+“I don't mean to be rude, but she kind of took her sweet ass time, didn’t she?”
 I leaned against the wall closest to Val.
 “We already synthesized and gave the cure to Dent… Like a while ago.”

 Selene dramatically swished her translucent hair around.
 “Oh, hush, darling, you're about to be in the presence of royaltyyyy.”

-Val shook his head at Selene’s last comment, a smile barely forming on his lips.
+Val shook his head at Selene, a smile forming on his lips.
 “Any reason they’d wait until now to send something?”

-“The queen is a busy woman,” Selene interjected, her translucent gaze flicking between me and Val.
-“But it's here now, and that's what matters.”
+“The queen is a busy woman,” Selene assured him. “...But it's here now, and that's what matters.”

 “You’re perfectly fine, Dent.
 Been that way for months.”
 I tried to sound reassuring, even though my gut wrenched at the thought I might be included in whatever the queen wants.
 “She probably just wants to congratulate Selene and Eshlyn.
 What they accomplished was extraordinary after all.”